bustad/path2hash/README.md

 ## Generate text files with hashes

+The script `path2hash` is written to be run from Windows so that the Windows paths are saved to the text files.

 Now using base85 to write each hash to a text file.
 Could also use base64 or hex.

 ## Use tools to compare text files to find new and changed files and to verify file contents